 Google reportedly plans to issue Cardboard-related iOS and Android libraries pertaining to supporting features like head tracking, lens distortion rendering, and input handling.
-Additionally, it will also release an Android QR code library in order to allow viewers to pair with apps without having to use Google’s Cardboard app.
+It will also release an Android QR code library to allow viewers to pair with apps without having to use Google’s Cardboard app.

 Before this, Google had released manufacturing specifications for the inexpensive headset of Cardboard way back in 2016 in the hopes that it would increase the number of people adopting viewer technology.

 At present, Google does not plan to abandon its Cardboard project but instead would assist it by putting in its contributions of new features such as a Unity-ready SDK package.